CGCookie/retopoflow/docs/v4/changelist.md

 ### 4.2.0

-- Added low poly sharp edge and edge mark snapping to Tweak and Relax
+- Added low poly hard surface / CAD snapping to all tools
+    - Enabled via the new Snapping menu
+    - Inludes a new caching system for the source objects
 - Added standalone operator for Relax that can even be used outside of Retopoflow
     - Has all the same masking and snapping options as the brush version
     - Includes unique options for retaining / reconstructing the desired shape